aknot242/nim-templating-lab-docs/docs/README.md

 ## Background

-Since the inception of NGINX Instance Manager (NIM), managing NGINX configuration has been a use case of prime importance that F5 has invested development in.
-To date, capabilities in NIM to edit configuration have required knowledge of NGINX configuration syntax, and direct manipulation of conf files.
-For users who already have intimate knowledge of this, this may be trivial.
-However, not all organizations have staff that are experienced and comfortable in doing so.
+Since the inception of NGINX Instance Manager (NIM), the ability to centrally manage NGINX configuration has been of prime importance to customers.
+As a result, F5 continues to invest in this capability.
+To date, capabilities in NIM to edit configuration have required knowledge of NGINX configuration syntax and the direct manipulation of conf files.
+For users who already have intimate knowledge of NGINX configuration, this may be trivial.
+However, not all organizations have staff that meet this criteria.
 In an enterprise that has multiple personas with a stake in web application or API delivery and security, this may necessitate a different approach to aid usability and confidence in making configuration changes that are intended.

 ## Announcing Config Templates for NIM